 SDCC also shared the story of Patrick from California who expressed how essential cancellation is in the current financial environment saying, "In our current world, even though my education has afforded me to have a stable career, my impending student loan payments, and our current economic crisis, I am struggling due to rising food costs, rent costs, gas prices, etc. Even in a two-income household, it is a struggle.
 If my loan payments restart, we would be struggling even further.
-Income-based repayments don't help because they don't take into account rent, food, and having to raise a family."
-Income-based repayments don't help because they don't take into account rent, food, and having to raise a family.
+Income-based repayments don't help because they don't take into account rent, food, and having to raise a family." lxi

 If Republican officials and extremist judges get their way, millions of Americans' monthly costs will rise significantly when student loan payments resume.
-Lxx Reducing debt burdens through cancellation to avoid a pandemic-fueled wave of defaults and delinquencies, which is fully within the scope of the Biden Administration's authority, should not be denied by the Supreme Court.
+Reducing debt burdens through cancellation to avoid a pandemic-fueled wave of defaults and delinquencies, which is fully within the scope of the Biden Administration's authority, should not be denied by the Supreme Court.